 - More than 450 scientific publications have relied heavily, if not

 entirely, on BBS data.
-The entire BBS bibliography is viewable in PDF format or in field-searchable web format.
+The entire BBS bibliography is viewable here.

 Laurel, MD, USA 20708-4038